Why Make Your Own Dog Treats?

 Ingredients to Never Use

-- Xylitol -- Found in some peanut butters, sugar-free products, and gum.
-Extremely toxic to dogs, even in small amounts.
+- Xylitol — Found in some peanut butters, sugar-free products, and gum.
+It's highly toxic to dogs, even in microscopic amounts.

-- Chocolate -- All forms (dark, milk, white) are toxic.
-Theobromine causes vomiting, seizures, and potentially death.
+- Chocolate — All forms (dark, milk, white) are toxic.
+The theobromine causes vomiting, seizures, and potentially death.

-- Grapes and raisins -- Can cause acute kidney failure in dogs.
-The toxic dose varies and is unpredictable.
+- Grapes and raisins — Can cause acute kidney failure.
+The toxic dose is entirely unpredictable from dog to dog.

-- Onions and garlic -- Damage red blood cells and can cause anemia.
-This includes powdered forms.
+- Onions and garlic — These damage red blood cells and cause severe anemia.
+(This includes powdered spices).

-- Macadamia nuts -- Cause weakness, vomiting, tremors, and hyperthermia in dogs.
+- Macadamia nuts — Cause weakness, vomiting, tremors, and hyperthermia.

 The Bottom Line

-Making dog treats at home is simpler than most people expect.
-A ripe banana, a can of pumpkin, or a couple of sweet potatoes can become a week's worth of healthy, affordable treats in under an hour.
-Your dog does not care about presentation -- they care about taste and the fact that you made it for them.
+Making dog treats at home is way simpler than most people think.
+A ripe banana or a couple of sweet potatoes can yield a week's worth of healthy snacks in under an hour.